luinily/homebridge-irkit/README.md

 On/Off for IR devices

-Radio-button like option for IR device with multiple states
+Radio-button like option for IR devices with multiple states

 IRKit HomePage
 http://getirkit.com/